BLuckoo/Credit_Risk_Analysis/README.md

 In the first four models, the accuracy score is not as high as the ensemble classifiers and the recall in the oversampling/undersampling/mixed models is low as well.

 Typically in these models, a good result is when there is a good balance of recall and precision.
 Hence, the ensemble classifiers are better than the first four models.
-It appears that the Easy Ensemble had the best balance of all the models because of it's high accuracy score and good balance of precision and recall scores.
+The Easy Ensemble had the best balance of all the models because of it's high accuracy score and good balance of precision and recall scores.